aspose-pdf/Aspose.PDF-Documentation/en/net/working-with-facades/form/justify-text-in-a-textbox-field/_index.md

 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET private static void JustifyTextInTextboxField()
 {
-    string dataDir = RunExamples.GetDataDir_AsposePdfFacades_TechnicalArticles();
+    // The path to the documents directory string dataDir = RunExamples.GetDataDir_AsposePdfFacades_TechnicalArticles();
+    // Open the document
     using (var source = File.Open(dataDir + "JustifyText.pdf", FileMode.Open))
     {
         using (var ms = new MemoryStream())